mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 4.4.9.3 =
-* Feature: Adds the css class "smooth_scroll" to the links.
-This enabled smooth scrolling in themes like GeneratePress.
+* Feature: Adds the css class "smooth-scroll" to the links.
+This enables smooth scrolling in themes like GeneratePress.

 = 4.4.9.2 =
 * Refactoring: Better TOC generation with less HTML validation errors.